orangopus/octobot/README.md

 Don't worry if it errors or tells you about promise catches.
 That's fine, we're still actively fixing bugs.

 Submit a pull request if you want to fix something!

-## COMING SOON - Add Octobot to your own server

- Wait for production build soon. ~ We're looking into scalable VPS solutions.